For years, student loan scams have been tempting borrowers with empty or misleading promises that…

-If you are using a third party debt relief company (which Ribe and Cohen say there is never an actual ‘need’ to do), make sure you know exactly what they plan to do to help you and never let them take control of your loan.
-A common scam is to offer lower payments, consolidation or even flat out forgiveness for a few easy installments of a few hundred dollars.
+If you are using a third-party debt relief company (which Ribe and Cohen say there is never an actual ‘need’ to do), make sure you know exactly what they plan to do to help you and never let them take control of your loan.
+A common student loan scam is to offer lower payments, consolidation or even flat out forgiveness for a few easy installments of a few hundred dollars.
 Unfortunately for you, all they’ve actually done is placed your loan into forbearance and collected your money.
-Not only are you out however much you gave them, your loan is in no better shape than it was before, on the contrary, you’ll likely be worse off.
+Not only are you out however much you gave them, but your loan is also in no better shape than it was before, on the contrary, you’ll likely be worse off.
 To be clear, there are certain situations where forbearance is appropriate however it is not a solution in and of itself and anyone who presents it as such probably does not have your best interest in mind.

 Never fall victim to the “pay us, not them” scam.
 This scam can take on many different incarnations but the basic premise remains the same.
 A company will offer some kind of relief intensive, often to get you a lower interest rate, or sooner forgiveness, all you have to do is make your payments to them, instead of whoever you owe the debt to, this third party company will handle the rest.
 Some may even claim to be working with the Department of Education, don’t fall for it.